top of page

 Not continuing to rely on survival patterns to organize my growth.

-But deliberately building regulation, awareness, and agency across every domain of life.
+But deliberately building awareness, internal stability, discernment, agency, adaptability, and conscious choice across every domain of life.

 Both forms of training were real.